-3.9.6 Vaccination status - vaccines other than influenza/COVID-19
+3.9.8 Vaccination or immunisation status - vaccines/interventions other than against influenza/COVID-19

-Study sites can collect (if desired) information on pneumococcal disease (pneumococcal polysaccharide vaccine (PPV) and pneumococcal conjugate vaccine (PCV)), respiratory syncytial virus (RSV; once available) and/or other relevant vaccinations.
-In particular, RSV vaccination may be of relevance for IVE/CVE studies if uptake is good and it has been recommended to similar target groups as the influenza/COVID-19 vaccine.
-Vaccination status variables could include the following for each disease (pneumococcal/RSV/other):
+Study sites can collect (if desired) information on pneumococcal vaccines (pneumococcal polysaccharide vaccine (PPV) and pneumococcal conjugate vaccine (PCV)), RSV (once available) interventions (e.g. monoclonal antibody for children <2 years, vaccination among pregnant women, vaccination among elderly) and/or other relevant vaccinations.
+In particular, RSV vaccination may be of relevance for IVE/CVE studies if uptake is good and it has been recommended to similar target groups as those recommended for influenza/COVID-19 vaccine, as correlated vaccination behaviour may affect the control group [32].
+Vaccination status variables could include the following for each disease (pneumococcal/RSV/other), where available: